 Towers indicate daily gas, oil, and water production data allowing production engineers to easily monitor and compare results.

 Visual alerts can be included to call attention when specific thresholds have been reached in a well.
-For example, when daily production drops below a long-term average, when oil cut exceeds a certain percentage, or when pressure falls below a well-specific value.
+For example, they appear when daily production drops below a long-term average, when oil cut exceeds a certain percentage, or when pressure falls below a well-specific value.
 The ability to immediately depict real-time well monitoring data in relation to nearby wells enhances the understanding of performance across a reservoir.

 Monitor Injection and Production Wells

 In some oil fields, on-and-off injection cycling (‘huff-and-puff’) is done to allow time for the oil to flow to the producing well(s) to avoid over-pressurizing the reservoir and possibly causing formation damage.
 With water injection being costly and steam injection even more so, cyclic injection can reduce costs and increase long term production.
-By visually monitoring the injection process geoscientists watch injection progress to see the fluid production begin in the adjacent wells.
+By visually monitoring the injection process in CoViz 4D—asset teams can watch injection progress to see the fluid production begin in the adjacent wells.
 The quantities of the fluids going in and out of the reservoir can easily be graphed for comparison.
 This aids greatly in making sure wells are performing as expected and is an enormous benefit in identifying underperforming production wells that need remediation

-The 3D visualization below compares production data and seismic response with a dynamic gas saturation model to show where water injection is replacing oil.
+The CoViz 4D visualization below compares production data and seismic response with a dynamic gas saturation model to show where water injection is replacing oil.
 Long, narrow hardening signals indicate water replacing oil along four injection wells, confirming an effective water injection process.
 Volumes of water injected are indicated by vertical (light) blue towers.

 Improve the Accuracy of Simulation Models

 Co-visualization of production data and reservoir simulation results can be used to improve the accuracy of reservoir simulation models.